Everyone Should Have Access to Healthy Food

 “It has been wonderful to see the community support of Samaritan Garden,” says Debbie Rambo, Executive Director.
 “A local family chose to honor their matriarch this year by planting an apple orchard containing 36 trees in her memory.
 When mature, these trees will produce literally tons of apples for our clients!”

-The fresh produce harvested from Samaritan Garden is cooked and served in our Cafes, and available to clients who shop our Market food pantries in both Rogers and Springdale.
+The fresh produce harvested from Samaritan Garden is cooked and served in our cafés, and available to clients who shop our market food pantries in both Rogers and Springdale.

-In 2018, we will also begin distributing fresh fruit in our summer snackpacks program for area children.
 We expect to harvest in excess of 10,000 pounds of fresh produce this upcoming year.

 lbs of produce harvested and distributed through Samaritan Market & used in preparing Samaritan Cafe meals

 Our garden and volunteers need bagged peat, compost, soil, mulch, two-wheeled wheelbarrow, rakes, shovels, hand tools.

 Donations may be dropped off at the SCC administrative offices

 1211 West Hudson Road

 M-TH 8:30am – 4:30pm & FR 8:30am – Noon

 “At the Samaritan Community Center, we believe that our client families should not just have access to food but it should be healthy food of high quality.
 Those living on fixed or limited incomes often have to purchase the least expensive food items they can find, and these food items are typically not fresh vegetables and fruit.”